jose-techcode/Spring-Product/README.md

 # 8. Notes

-For GraalVM, PostgreSQL, Redis, and Kafka to work, you need to configure both on your machine or use docker-compose-jvm.yaml.
+For GraalVM, PostgreSQL, Redis, and Kafka to work, you need to configure both on your machine or attempt use docker-compose-jvm.yaml.
 To use the application without Redis and Kafka, use the branch native or docker-compose-native.yaml.
-In the future, Kafka will be added to docker-compose-jvm.yaml.
+In the future, Redis and Kafka may be added to docker-compose-jvm.yaml, which have not yet been added due to the challenge of connecting both to the application.